Odhynn/Naerk/content/drafts/protupo-emerologio.md

 4779: Khalaram's independence from South Darrok.

 4780: King Lordin Quakesville enthroned in Green Hills.
-4784: Athalahr: [Amen] Arrival of the Company of the 6th Incantator.
+4784: Athalahr: [[Amen]] Arrival of the Company of the 6th Incantator.

-4786: Zuuls' Rampage and death across Åpperbung.
+4786: Zuuls' Rampage and death across Åperbung.
 Devils attack Pamfül, Celestial intervention.

 4797: Ίδρυση του Order of the Broken Crest.